Tales of Dunk and Egg: Plot

 Daemon allows Ball to prove his innocence in trial by combat, in which Ser Glendon soundly defeats Daemon.
 By this time a large army under Bloodraven, who is also the King's Hand, encircles Whitewalls, and Daemon is captured.
 Dunk and Egg meet Bloodraven, and Egg demands that Bloodraven reward Glendon, Duncan, and the other hedge knights.
+Gormon Peake is beheaded for treason.
 For surrendering to Bloodraven without a fight, Lord Butterwell is spared his life and allowed a tenth of his wealth; but his fortress is forfeit to the Iron Throne and torn down.
+Dunk asks after Daemon's fate; Bloodraven replies that he will be spared and kept as a hostage to prevent the Blackfyres from making him a martyr and crowning his younger brother Haegon instead.
 Bloodraven, at Egg's request, gives Dunk the gold to ransom his armor.
 When Egg asks Bloodraven what became of the dragon egg, Bloodraven implies it was taken by an agent of his (thought to be one of the performing dwarfs at the wedding).

 Planned installments

 Martin has said that he would like to write a number of these stories (varying from six to twelve from interview to interview) covering the entire lives of these two characters.

 In 2011 he talked about working on the fourth novella, which was originally to be included in the anthology Dangerous Women, and a year after that it and the three previously published Dunk and Egg tales were to be collected and published in the U.S. by Bantam Spectra as a stand-alone fix-up novel.
 The working title of the fourth novella was The She-Wolves of Winterfell.
 As of late 2013, work on the story has been postponed while Martin completes The Winds of Winter.
 In April 2014, Martin also announced that he had roughed out another Dunk and Egg story with the working title The Village Hero which would be set in the Riverlands.
 He noted that he was not sure which of these two would be completed first.
 In 2015, Martin noted that in addition to She-Wolves and The Village Hero he had notes and fairly specific ideas for a number of further installments, including The Sellsword, The Champion, The Kingsguard, and The Lord Commander, taking the planned series total to as many as nine novellas.

+In April 2023, Martin reaffirmed his notion from 2014 that no further Dunk and Egg novellas would be written until after finishing The Winds of Winter.
+He affirmed this again in January 2025, this time identifying The Village Hero as the next story to be written.